Skip to main content

 Who should take this course?

-This is an AP level introductory Computer Science concepts course.
-It is aimed at high school students that may not have much prior knowledge about computer science or programming.
+This is an AP-level introductory Computer Science concepts course.
+It is aimed at high school students who may not have much prior knowledge about computer science or programming.
 As a concepts class, the content is focused on an overview of computer science, including programming, but also a background about how computers and the Internet work.
-Students that are looking for a pure programming class may be disappointed.
+Students who are looking for a pure programming class may be disappointed.
 There are no prerequisites, however students should either be enrolled in or have completed Algebra I.

 In the Cybersecurity version of the course, students will explore all the AP CSP requirements with an emphasis on Cybersecurity applications in JavaScript.